gregsdennis/coding-for-smarties/published/2015/03/13/Implicit Interfaces.md

 }
 ```

 This sucks!
 You know that `FantasticDownloadedCollection` implements both of these interfaces.
-It’s stupid that you have to create a new class just to implement your custom interface.
+It's stupid that you have to create a new class just to implement your custom interface.
 If only there were a way that the compiler could know that you just want any class which implements both interfaces!

 Then you remember this blog post, and amazingly enough, the good people over at Microsoft read it, too.
 They have implemented implicit interfaces for people just like you.
 Now you can add a single keyword to your interface declaration